notifi-network/notifi-network.github.io/docs/integration-overview/alerts-in-depth.md

 Filters are used in combination with [Sources](#source) to enable a variety of alerts using the same source.
 For example, different filters could be used to allow different threshholds on loan health alerts, token balance changes, etc.
 They are particularly relevant for custom parsers, as these usually emit all dapp related events.
-A filter can then be used to only alert on certain events that are relevant to the alert.

 :::info